soymattheus/soymattheus/README.md

 # Hello world!

 ### I'm Matheus Tavares! 👨‍🚀
+### Who am I?
+#### Here's a brief summary:
+###### Lover of books, science, astronomy, music and sports, especially football ⚽ and american football 🏈.
+In my teenage years I discovered my passion for technology.
-###### I am currently graduating in Systems Analysis and Development at the Federal Institute of Education, Science and Technology of Sergipe..
+###### I am currently graduating in Systems Analysis and Development at the Federal Institute of Education, Science and Technology of Sergipe.
 ###### I have some experiences with JavaScript, Python, PHP, TypeScript, ReactJS, React Native, NodeJS, PostgreSQL and some other technologies.

 ##